 The highly competitive world of e-commerce is driven by price and advertising.
 Companies must find ways to successfully reach customers, who generally are not loyal, through successful ad campaigns and effective pricing techniques.
-A vital tool for success in e-commerce is Big Data.
+A vital tool for success in the e-commerce is Big Data.

-To succeed in e-commerce, companies rely on information that tells them how to price products, which products to keep on hand and what the best ways are to market those products.
+To succeed in e-commerce, companies rely on information that tells them how to price products, which products to keep on hand, and what the best ways are to market those products.

 Traditionally, companies relied on manual techniques to gather and analyze large sets of data that would give them this information.
 While it was the best companies had to work with, trying to analyze such large amounts of data was and remains very flawed.
 Limited by human ability and knowledge, important information goes unused and unnoticed.
 Additionally, personal bias and motivation also limit the gathering and storage of important data.

 With Big Data, companies can significantly increase their effectiveness in gathering, analyzing, and implementing the huge amounts of information available to them.
 It combines the numerous pieces of the information puzzle and fits them together to form a detailed picture, free of bias or limitation, that illustrates the company’s strengths and weaknesses.
 It also provides insight into how to continue building on strengths while eliminating weaknesses.

 Our e-commerce use case highlights how Big Data can assist companies in implementing the technology necessary for success and do it without needing capital investment or large infrastructure.

 Big Data Tools to Simplify E-commerce Data Processing